fathi0amir/Tuned-Amplifier/README.md

 Refrence circuit desing from https://onlinelibrary.wiley.com/doi/pdf/10.1002/jbio.201200005

-This schematic is made with OrCAD and the PCB scematic is made with Eagle.
+The circuit is dessigned and simulated with OrCAD and the PCB schematic is made with Eagle.